Rick Nash: New York Rangers (2012–2018)

 Nash's performance declined at the start of the 2015–16 season as he struggled to recapture his scoring pace from the previous season.
 This was further exacerbated by muscle spasms that caused Nash to miss 22 games.
 Despite being involved in trade rumors, few teams seemed to be interested in Rick Nash and his $7.9 million cap hit.
 Nash scored a career-low 15 goals, going with 21 assists for a career-low 36 points.
 He then recorded two goals and two assists in New York's five-game opening round loss to the Pittsburgh Penguins in the 2016 Stanley Cup playoffs.

-On October 11, 2016 Nash was named an alternate captain for the New York Rangers, joining Daniel Girardi, Marc Staal, and Derek Stepan along with captain Ryan McDonagh.
+On October 11, 2016, Nash was named an alternate captain for the New York Rangers, joining Daniel Girardi, Marc Staal, and Derek Stepan along with captain Ryan McDonagh.
 On November 8, 2016, Nash scored his 400th goal in a 5–3 loss against the Vancouver Canucks.
 Nash again missed several games during the 2016–17 season, this time with a nagging groin injury.
 He still managed to score 23 goals and 15 assists for 38 points, in 67 games.
 Nash's production continued to improve during the 2017 Stanley Cup playoffs.
 He recorded two goals and one assist in the Rangers six-game opening-round victory over the Montreal Canadiens.

 On October 26, 2017, Nash skated in his 1,000th NHL career game, which resulted in a 5–2 win over the Arizona Coyotes.
 He became the 312th player in NHL history to play at least 1,000 career games.

 Boston Bruins (2018)

 During the 2017–18 season, the Rangers struggled relative to their results from past seasons.
 On February 8, 2018, the team released a letter to fans that signaled intentions to begin a rebuild, to which rumors of a Nash trade began to swirl, as he was in the last year of his contract.
 On February 25, 2018, one day before the trade deadline, Nash was traded to the Boston Bruins in exchange for Ryan Spooner, Matt Beleskey, prospect Ryan Lindgren, a 2018 first-round pick (which became Jacob Bernard-Docker), and a 2019 seventh-round pick (which became Massimo Rizzo).
 Rick Nash's first goal as a Bruin, and his 800th career point, came on February 27, 2018, in a 4–3 overtime Bruins home ice win over the Carolina Hurricanes.
-Nash would go on to play 23 games for the Bruins, and suffered a concussion in a game against the Tampa Bay Lighning, after a hit from Cedric Paquette.
+Nash would go on to play 23 games for the Bruins, and suffered a concussion in a game against the Tampa Bay Lightning, after a hit from Cedric Paquette.

 On January 11, 2019, at age 34, due to unresolved symptoms from a concussion sustained in March 2018, Nash was forced to retire from professional hockey after playing 1,060 career games spanning over 15 seasons.